Scarabaeus1031/NEXAH/RESEARCH_VISION.md

 **Status:** Early–intermediate stage

-The IEEE strand demonstrates that similar structural patterns appear in a real technical system:
+First application of NEXAH to a real technical system.

+**Observed:**

 - dual resonance bands
 - gap (interface region)
-- GH-like corridor behavior
+- GH-like corridor
+- non-zero coupling in corridor

 **Strengths:**

-- First application to a real-world system
+- real-world system
-- Reproducible internal structure (corridor, coupling, loops)
+- reproducible internal structure
-- Strong conceptual alignment with multi-agent interpretation
+- strong similarity to other strands

 **Limitations:**

-- Not yet physically coupled
+- not yet physically coupled
-- Structure does not respond to load or voltage collapse
+- no response to load or voltage collapse
-- No predictive capability at this stage
+- no predictive capability

+**Critical Issue:**

+> current model operates on an internal representation, not physical variables

 ---